OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

             tenantServices.PostConfigure<SmtpSettings>(settings =>
             {
-                // You could e.g. fetch the configuration values from an injected IShellConfiguration instance here. settings.Port = 255;
+                // You could e.g. fetch the configuration values from an injected IShellConfiguration instance here.
+                // That in turn can then load configuration from e.g. appsettings.json files. settings.Port = 255;
             }));
 }